aaronriggs/Homelab_IPMI_Tool/README.md

 # Homelab_IPMI_Tool
 A simple GUI tool that allows for IPMI based management of a Dell R730XD in a homelab.

+Rather than being required to copy and paste IPMI commands to terminal, you can control the server with a button press.

+This utility may work for other Dell server models.

 ![Image](https://github.com/user-attachments/assets/1aab9510-3c8d-4770-acc5-3228ecf5c5cb)

 Verified to work with Ubuntu 24.04LTS and Mac OS 15.3.2